idvorkin/idvorkin.github.io/_d/facebook.md

 _I'm new, will add my thoughts as I know them_

 ### Anxiety around reviews

+**UPDATE**: Facebook responded to this and has updated their policy to only have reviews annually (ps - I'd prefer addressing these problems but having evaluations every 6 months)

 Relative to MSFT and AMZN folks are very concerned about reviews.
 I've debugged this a bit and here's my thinking